Cats and dogs make great companions for seniors. And pets have been known to add health and happiness to those around them.

 Seniors staying at home with their pets can be a task, but not always a difficult one.

-Staying in the comfort of your home is always best, although this will depend on just how physically able the person may be.
+Staying in the comfort of their home with a new pet is always best, although this depends on just how physically able the senior.

-From in home caregivers to those hired to stop by and assist them “Right At Home”,
+From in home caregivers to those hired to stop by and assist, there is always available help.

-Choose from a reputable company, one that does thorough background checks.
-Always be selective and careful.
+Choose from a reputable company, one that does thorough background checks, and always take the time to be selective and careful.

 Introducing new technology

-Moving to a senior facility with a pet….
+Moving from a home to a senior facility- with a pet.

-Moving into a senior living facility doesn’t always mean giving up the pet you have come to love so much.
+Moving into a senior living facility doesn’t always mean giving up the pet they have come to love so much.

 Today more facilities have become pet friendly, making it easier to accommodate seniors along with their pets.